The Psychological Need For Connection: How Travel Helps Mental Health

 More than a year after the global pandemic began, students at the Academy of the Sacred Heart in Michigan gathered for a project that gave them a break from what had become the norm.
 Instead of working alone or focusing on COVID-19, they collaborated on a Rustic Pathways’ Design Challenge to address environmental issues in Costa Rica.

 The students worked as a team and completed problem-solving tasks that helped them address the elephant in the room – how COVID-19 has caused tremendous stress for many teens like them.
-The project gave them some tools to handle it.
+The project gave them practical tools to handle it.

 “Design thinking taught us that when we’re very overwhelmed by a big challenge to break it down into steps and work with one other,” Dianna said.
 “It relieves stress to have others support me if I don’t have an answer.”